A Church Within a Church: Ermita Espinar Ruins

 After a little while, Brother Jaime came out, opened the church for us, and then we realized that the ruins are inside!
 Even though this was his only day off, Brother Jaime took the time to unlock the church, show us around, tell us all about the history of the church, and let us take photos.

-The new church is really a shell, and they are still in the process of making it into a beautiful and more usable place.
+The new church is really a shell, and they are always working to make it into a beautiful and more usable place.
 It contains the ruins of the original stone walls, and many beautiful religious statues.
 They have even refurbished the original brick floor.
 The roots, trees and holes where the original beams were are all visible in the ruined walls.
 It’s really something to see.

 Details